-The CHIME Institute, a nonprofit organization established in 1990, is a national leader in the development and implementation of an unique model of inclusive education.
+The CHIME Institute, a nonprofit organization established in 1990, is a national leader in the development and implementation of a unique model of inclusive education.
 The institute began with an early childhood program based at California State University, Northridge.
-The success of the early childhood program, coupled with the needs of the community and sound research, prompted a group of parents and Cal State Northridge faculty to develop a charter elementary school in 2001 and a charter middle school in 2003.
-The two schools were merged into kindergarten through 8th grade in 2010 and named the CHIME Institute’s Schwarzenegger Community School.

 A philosophy statement clarifies the beliefs and values that form the basis for the programs.
 It is important for all staff, as well as volunteers, to understand this philosophy.

 A child's greatest task is to learn social and communication skills.
 The ability to get along with others and to effectively get wants and needs met are the most important tools a child can have to meet future learning demands.

 Children learn best through activities that challenge the abilities they have and motivate them to reach for new ones.
 At CHIME we follow each child's lead and build on each child's unique abilities and interests to encourage that natural learning process.
 We emphasize playful, fun activities that meet the child's developmental needs without losing the child's interest.

 Positive interactions with caring adults are essential to children's development.
 Our intervention activities emphasize interaction so family members are an important part of each activity.
 We involve family members in developing and using appropriate interactive behaviors so that they can enjoy and, at the same time, maximize their child's development.